 Who Benefits the Most

 A highly-paid senior employee can sometimes see very significant profit-sharing bonuses.
-For example, 40 or 50 percent of a senior executive's annual salary is not uncommon.
-However, a lower level employee may only see 1 to 2 percent of his salary as his part of the company's profit sharing.
+For example, 40 or 50% of a senior executive's annual salary is not uncommon.
+However, a lower-level employee may only see 1 to 2% of his salary as their part of the company's profit-sharing.

 Why Upper Management Receives More of the Profits

-The disparity between a 40 percent share and 2 percent share reflects the belief that more highly compensated employees are responsible for managing the company, making decisions, taking more risk, and providing leadership to the other employees.
+The disparity between a 40% share and 2% share reflects the belief that more highly compensated employees are responsible for managing the company, making decisions, taking more risk, and providing leadership to the other employees.

-While a lower level employee is secure that his salary will be the same year after year (perhaps with a modest increase) a high-level employee knows that if they don't help the company succeed, their compensation may decrease significantly.
+While a lower-level employee is secure that their salary will be the same year after year (perhaps with a modest increase) a high-level employee knows that if they don't help the company succeed, their compensation may decrease significantly.